HPI-Information-Systems/Sawfish/Instructions/Instructions.md

 ---

 ## 2. Execution

-We provide docker containers that run the sawfish script – therefore one system requirement is the use of docker and docker-compose.
-If you wish to manually install all the requirements and adjust settings, please follow the Manual Installation instructions below. <span style="color:red">Otherwise, continue reading</span>.

-### Docker Usage

-If you chose to use docker for reproduction, a system requirement is docker and docker compose.
+We offerer different ways to execute Sawfish, but each one of them requires docker and docker compose.
 If it is not yet installed on your machine, please follow these instructions: <https://docs.docker.com/engine/install/>

-We offer multiple ways to execute Sawfish with docker.
 Each method differentiates in the ability to customize the output.

 <details>
 <summary>1.
 Master Script</summary>